renovatebot/renovate/docs/usage/configuration-options.md

 thanos_version: "0.15.0" // a comment
 ```

+In the above example, each regex manager will match a single dependency each.
 ### depNameTemplate

 If `depName` cannot be captured with a named capture group in `matchString` then it can be defined manually using this field.